EU Commission boss: Who will replace Jean-Claude Juncker?

 For: A high-flyer in the EPP, the 46-year-old Bavarian's candidacy has been endorsed by Chancellor Merkel and he has led the EPP since 2014.

-Against: The EPP lost ground in the elections and Mr Weber's bid is in trouble, as the liberals and socialists say they will not back him.
+Against: The EPP lost ground in the elections and Mr Weber, initially a favourite, seems all but out of the race as the liberals and socialists say they will not back him.
 Critics question his qualifications for the top EU job; he has never held a government post.

 At the summit, French President Emmanuel Macron said all three lead candidate names were "tested" and "there was no majority".
 Greece's socialist Prime Minister Alexis Tsipras declared that Mr Weber's candidacy had divided Europe and was "off the table".